-It’s been twelve years since I wrote my first story.
+It’s been fifteen years since I wrote my first story.
 Didn’t even have the guts to finish it.
 I started about ten times more projects than I finished.
 I gave up, again and again.
 Some days I just wouldn’t want to write anything.
-I’d hate it; I’d loathe the fact that I had to edit my stories, that I had to read them aloud and realize they’re not as good as I thought when I wrote them.
+I’d hate it; I’d loathe the fact that I had to edit my stories, that I had to read them aloud and realize they were not as good as I thought when I wrote them.
 I’d despise the fact that some days it just didn’t work.
 The words wouldn’t come.

-After I self-published my first novel in January 2011 and sold a grand total of 4 copies I gave up writing.
+After I self-published my first novel in January 2011 and sold a grand total of 4 copies I gave up on writing.
 I thought that I would never be good enough.
 I was quite certain of that actually.
 I felt lost and alone like I never felt before.
 Kept wondering… what was going to happen, what was I supposed to do…

 I couldn’t stop asking questions, and I sure as hell couldn’t come up with any answers.